AceOmnia/kaspa-portfolio-projector/README.md

 pip install pyinstaller
 ```

-I've compiled the python application into an executable that can be run usinig the following command:
+I've compiled the Python application into an executable that can be run using the following command:
    ```sh
    pyinstaller --noconsole --onefile --name="Kaspa Projection Projection (KPP)" ` --icon="pics\kaspa.ico" `